TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/monitors.md

 {{< warning success >}}
 **Warning**

-When the monitor is triggered by a user hitting their quota threshold, the **raw API key** is provided in the webhook payload.
+When the monitor is triggered by a user hitting their quota threshold, the <b>raw API key</b> is provided in the webhook payload.
 It is important to secure the webhook endpoint and to handle the payload securely on the receiving end.
 {{< /warning >}}